Shirley Graham Du Bois: Career

 She converted Tom-Tom into a full opera in 1932, and it premiered in Cleveland, Ohio, commissioned by the Stadium Opera Company.
 Tom Tom featured an all-Black cast and orchestra, structured in three acts; act one taking place in an Indigenous African tribe, act two portraying an American slave plantation, and the final act taking place in 1920s Harlem.
 The music features elements of blues and spirituals, as well as jazz with elements of opera.
 The score of this opera was considered lost and has not been performed since its premiere until it was rediscovered in 2001 at Harvard University.

 Graham briefly worked at the Federal Theatre Project before it was shut down in 1939 by a group of anti-communists.
-Elizabeth Dilling – a white-supremacist and staunch anti-communist – as well as Senator Robert Rice Reynolds, a Nazi sympathizer and anti-semite, sought to defund the Federal Theatre Project.
+Elizabeth Dilling – a White supremacist and staunch anti-communist – as well as Senator Robert Rice Reynolds, a Nazi sympathizer and antisemite, sought to defund the Federal Theatre Project.
 The Federal Theatre Project eventually was defunded as a result of this anti-communist and racist rhetoric.
 From 1940 to 1942, Graham worked at the Phillis Wheatley Young Women's Christian Association (YWCA) in Indianapolis, Indiana, where she focused on establishing a theatre program and then became the director of the YMCA-USO group in Fort Huachuca, Arizona.
 The YWCA supported the Federal Anti-Lynching Law.
-However, Elizabeth Dilling and anti-communist and white-supremacist groups had claimed that YWCA was a "Communist-front organizations controlled by Jews" and attacked the organization's support for equal rights for Black peoples.
+However, Elizabeth Dilling and anti-communist and White supremacist groups had claimed that YWCA was a "Communist-front organizations controlled by Jews" and attacked the organization's support for equal rights for Black peoples.
 Dilling's publication of "Red Channels" ultimately launched anti-communist backlash against Graham Du Bois, resulting in her work being pulled from libraries and censored.